 Fox, A. E., & Kyonka, E. G. E. (2015).
 Timing in response-initiated fixed intervals.
 Journal of the Experimental Analysis of Behavior, 103, 375-392.

 Fox, A. E., Reid, A. K., & Kyonka, E. G. E. (2014).
 Behavioral history and pigeons’ “guiding cues” performance.
 The Psychological Record, 64, 403-413.

 Fox, A. E., & Kyonka, E. G. E. (2014).
 Choice and timing in pigeons under differing levels of food deprivation.
 Behavioural Processes, 106, 82-90.

 Fox, A. E., & Kyonka, E. G. E. (2013).
 Pigeon responding on fixed-interval and response-initiated fixed-interval schedules of reinforcement.
 Journal of the Experimental Analysis of Behavior,100, 187-197.

 Fox, A. E., & Pietras, C. J. (2013).
 The effects of response-cost punishment on instructional control during a choice task.
 Journal of the Experimental Analysis of Behavior, 99, 346-361.

-Fox, A. E., Prue, K. E., & Kyonka, E. G. E. (2014, May).
+Fox, A. E., Prue, K. & Kyonka, E. G. E. (2015, May).
 Human and pigeon timing in a fixed-interval free-operant psychophysical choice procedure.
-Poster presented at the meeting of the Society for the Quantitative Analyses of Behavior, Chicago, IL.
+In S. Subramaniam (chair), On the Generality of Interval Timing Processes.
+Symposium conducted at the meeting of the Association for Behavior Analysis International, San Antonio, TX.